-One day after The Frontier first asked about the VIP testing procedures, a source said supervisors at OU Medicine told call center employees it would no longer be an available option.
+One day after The Frontier first asked about the VIP testing procedures, three sources who are employed by OU Medicine said supervisors told call center employees it would no longer be an available option.

 “The boss was like, ‘We are getting rid of the VIP testing (spots) because there is some concern we are giving special treatment to people,’” said an employee, who is not being identified because they were told not to speak with the media.

 The source said employees were told a “daily reserve” of tests would only be used if a caller was mistakenly scheduled for a test in a city they did not live in, which would create an opening.

 Employees of the call center did not independently put people on the VIP list, according to sources, but would only do so when a supervisor said a name should be added.

 Craft was identified as one of the supervisors who would order a same-day test, according to two sources.